Way 2 Goodlife

 Under 13

-No, kids under 13 can’t legally work, however, there are still many creative ways for teenagers of this age to earn money.
-Most of these will be jobs that your teen can do for friends and family as opposed to a typical “job”.
+No, kids under 13 can’t legally work.
+However, there are still many creative ways for teenagers of this age to earn money.
+Most of these will be jobs that your teen can do for friends and family instead of a typical “job”.
 Earning money at this age might also entail things that parents can be a part of.

 Here are some of the ways that kids this age can earn money: